gpuweb/cts/docs/fp_primer.md

 For the CTS it is often sufficient to calculate the true value using TypeScript, since its native number format is higher precision (double-precision/f64), so all f64, f32, and f16 values can be represented in it.
 Unfortunately, the results of some operations cannot be exactly represent in double-precision.
-A simple example here is subtracting a small magnitude number from a large magnitude number .
+A simple example here is subtracting a small magnitude number from a large magnitude number.

 Say we have `x - y` where `x = 1.0` and `y = 1.17e-38` (which is smallest normal in f32)

 In doing the subtraction, all the significant bits of `y` are lost.
 The result in JS uses round-to-even, and we get `x - y = x` which is not the true value of this operation

 The CTS does best effort on these important edge cases to allow for all acceptable results of these operations.
 Internally this boils down creating to an interval bounding the true value.
 Where this breaks down